Akhil423/TheStore/README.md

 Responsive And Progressive

-# Below link is of web app, containing files like
+# Below info is of web app, containing files like

  `html`, `CSS`, `JavaScript`,